FROM HUMBLE BEGINNINGS

-Our next big tournament is the 2022 Gay Games in Hong Kong.
+Our next big international tournament is the 2026 Gay Games in Valencia, Spain.
 Come be part of the team!

 In 2004, the Spectres welcomed their first women's competition team playing in the City of Sydney Basketball Association.
 No other Spectres team have been more successful or dominant as the girls, taking out the competition in many divisions throughout the years while fielding up to 4 teams in a single season.
 In 2012, two Spectres women's teams fought it out against each other in the grand final match.

 From the desire to represent your city in a sport you love.
 The desire to come together and make friends with people, who (like you) have the courage to stand up proud to be seen and counted.
 The desire that drove Jaye Mitchell to organise a team to compete at the 2002 Sydney Gay Games.
 A team that has grown in size and enthusiasm, picking up players, and picking up momentum as we (as a community), barrel towards equality.

 This year we are celebrating 22 years together.
 From maintaining visibility in local basketball competitions, to helping queer and questioning people find friendships and a sense of community within a safe, fun and supportive environment.
 Many lasting bonds have been formed on our basketball courts.
 These bonds stretch out to the dancefloor, to the bars, the parades, the community days, the trivia nights, the nights out, to bbq’s at home, and sometimes even to the start of new families.

 The dedication and commitment from these handful of people have, at different times, lead the club on and off the court and we salute you!